WheteThunger/DroneStorage/README.md

 - Allows drone controllers to remotely view the stash contents, as well as drop them at the drone position
 - Allows configuring stash capacity based on permissions of the drone owner
 - Attacking the stash deals damage to the drone instead
-- Drops stash contents when the drone is destroyed
+- Destroying the drone drops the stash contents

 ## Commands